Küresünni

 Küresünni is a Turkic tribe that inhabits the territory of Salmas, Urmia, Khoy, Maku in Iran and Van Province in Turkey.
 It is believed that they descend from Chepni tribesmen who were settled in the region by the Ottoman Empire to serve against the Qizilbash.
-Küresünni, from the Shafi'i madh'hab, continue to be fervent Sunnis.
+Küresünni continue to be fervent Sunnis, primarily following the Hanafi and Shafi'i schools of jurisprudence depending on their geographic region.
 In the southwest of Khoy, there are Kurdicized groups of Küresünni Turks.